How have the storms affected the coast?

 ‘We are dealing with the immediate aftermath at the moment; reinstating access routes to the beach, erecting new dune fences and dealing with the buried rubble and historic debris which has been washed out of the dunes.
 We are also beginning to think long-term about we are going to manage this intense change at a much loved stretch of the Sefton coast.’

 Failed sea defences that were put in place in the 70s have been removed as part of a project aimed at restoring a large area of the island’s shoreline.
 This project, involving long term monitoring and working with visitors to the island, is a key example of how we are working with natural processes rather than against them.

 Reuben Hawkwood, Brownsea's head ranger, said: 'Our shoreline has been ravaged by the high tides and record breaking winds.
 We’ve lost several metres of coast in some areas, our cliffs are crumbling at an incredible rate and it has broken through some of our remaining sea wall below the castle, which has required a very quick fix to prevent it threatening buildings.

 'The weather has destroyed some of our beach access, washing out steps and eroding cliffs which are frighteningly close to paths.
 However this newly eroded material from the soft cliffs is now finding its way along the shoreline and allowing the beaches to build.
 As things settle down after the storms we hope to see sections of beach on the south shore with more sand on them than they have had for some time.'

-Alan Kearsley-Evans, countryside manager for Gower, said: 'We’ve had constant rain and pretty relentless stormy weather for months.
-This has caused the last 50 metres of the main access path to Rhossili to be washed away.
+Alan Kearsley-Evans, our coast and countryside manager for Gower, explains how the Welsh coastline has coped since this winter’s severe storms which caused the last 50 metres of the main access path to Rhossili to be washed away:

 As Blakeney National Nature Reserve lies just above high tide the area is already at risk from flooding.
 However, more frequent storm events and higher tides could wash away important breeding colonies of little, sandwich and common terms.